JeffJetton/retrofeed/README.md

-# retrofeed
+# RetroFeed

-Use a Raspberry Pi to display weather, news, and other information, vintage-style, on a composite monitor
+Use a Raspberry Pi to display weather, news, and other information, on a composite monitor... vintage style!